Just2good/TFT-Overlay/README.md

 -Item combination buttons

 Known issues:

 -Overlay does not stay on top while Fullscreen (Play in Windowed/Borderless)

 -FPS Drop while League of Legends is in the background.
 (Just click on League again after using Overlay)

 Possible Future Features:

 -Synergy

--Chars
+-Champions

 -Sorted items by Offense, Defense, Utility

 -Bar resize

+-Expand on Mouseover

--50% Alpha Background for item combinations
+-50% Alpha Background for item combinations (Done)